Thursday, January 7, 2016

 Here is the new situation: Jesus said, “You shall not tempt the Lord your God” (Matthew 4:7).

-Faith in God is based on our hope that He exists, but we need to have a basis to exercise faith towards God in the first place.
+Faith in God is based on our hope that He exists, but we need a basis to exercise faith toward God in the first place.
 We need some knowledge; we need something to suggest that God exists, and this is where the Ten Commandments help us.
 They tell us that God exists and rewards those who seek Him.
 We know we fail to keep the commandments on our own strength, and if we are honest, we will seek God out because we know we are in need of a deliverer from our sin—expressed in the first commandment.
+The book of Hebrews gives us this pointer:

-Without faith, it is impossible to please God, for whoever would seek God must first believe that the Eternal One exists and rewards those who seek him (Hebrews 11:6).
+Without faith, it is impossible to please God, for whoever would seek God must [first] believe that the Eternal One exists and rewards those who seek him (Hebrews 11:6).

 God’s Values

 While there is a difference between accepting that God exists and that our parents exist, both require knowledge.
-If we reject the knowledge that suggests there is a Creator, then we will not be able to exercise faith towards God.
+If we reject the knowledge that suggests there is a Creator, then we will not be able to exercise faith toward God.
 In chapter four of the book of Hebrews, we are told the reason the Israelites who came out of Egypt did not receive the promise provided by God.
 The people did not receive the promise because the word of God did not meet with faith in them:

 "For to us was the gospel preached, as well as to them: but the word preached did not profit them, not being mixed with faith in them that heard it" (Hebrews 4:2—KJV).

-Without a moral compass, it is impossible to believe in the Creator God.
-The moral compass is the very thing that provides us with knowledge that there has to be a Creator, who will judge people according to their deeds.
-Knowledge of right and wrong is the very thing that enables people to have faith in God.
-It is one thing to think of a Creator having created the Heavens and the Earth, but this leads into questions of who created the Creator.
-The truth is that these questions can go on for ad infinitum and merely become a vain exercise which amounts to a refusal to confront the reality of life on this planet: we are born and we are going to die, so where is the justice for existence.
+It is one thing to think of a Creator who made the heavens and the Earth, but this leads to questions about who created the Creator.
+The truth is that these questions can go on ad infinitum and become a vain exercise—one that amounts to a refusal to confront the reality of life on this planet.
+We are born, and we will die, so where is the justice in our existence?

 Morality